ramiropolla/ffglitch.org/documentation_quickjs_mvarray.md

 `MV` constant, an `MV` object, or an `MVRef` object, or a motion vector specified in terms of its horizontal and vertical components.

-The `mvmask` argument is optional, and it must be of type `MVMask`.
+The `mask` argument is optional, and it must be of type `MVMask`.
+It must have the same length as the array.
 If a mask is supplied, the operation is only applied to the motion vectors selected by the mask.

-The operations do exactly what the names mean. `add()` will add the argument to the motion vector array, `sub()` will subtract, `mul()` will multiply, `div()` will divide (rounding to nearest), and `assign()` will assign (just copy).
+The operations do exactly what the names mean. `add()` will add the argument to the motion vector array, `sub()` will subtract, `mul()` will multiply, `div()` will divide (rounding to nearest integer), and `assign()` will assign (just copy).

 If the motion vector source is a single motion vector, that motion